-And we finally kick off our newest corner titled “Seiyuu digest“.
-This month we cover the work behind and around the newest seiyuu unit in the block, Lagrange Point.
+We finally kick off our newest corner titled “Seiyuu digest“.
+This month we cover the career of one of the most impactful units in the seiyuu business, 2014’s monster rookies, Lagrange Point.

-Lagrange Point were created with, not only the purpose of featuring a new seiyuu unit in Marginal#4‘s PSvita game “Idol of Supernova“, but also as the other seiyuu unit brainchild from Japanese otome game enterprise Rejet, known for several hit games like “Diabolik lovers” and “Ken ga Kimi“.
-Lagrange Point debuted in August 2014 and are only now taking the first steps towards a promising run.
+Lagrange Point were formed with not only the purpose of featuring a new seiyuu unit in Marginal#4‘s PSvita game “Idol of Supernova“, but also as the other seiyuu unit brainchild from Japanese otome game enterprise Rejet, known for several hit games like “Diabolik lovers” and “Ken ga Kimi“.
+Lagrange Point debuted in August 2014 and, like our predictions back in 2014, they took their steps towards a promising and successful run.

 Genki Okawa gives his voice to Lagrange Point‘s Kira Himuro.

-Released in August 2014, the unit’s first single “CATASTROPHE” made an impact with addictive lyrics, captivating pop-rock instrumentals and vocal performances capable of rival Marginal#4 or any other seiyuu unit in the business.
-We’ve reviewed the album and the big conclusion was that:
+Released in August 2014, the unit’s first single “CATASTROPHE” made an impact with addictive lyrics, captivating pop-rock instrumentals and vocal performances that made Marginal#4 run for their money, as well as any other seiyuu unit in the business.
+We reviewed the album back in 2014 and came to the following conclusion: